passagemath/passagemath/CONTRIBUTING.md

   generated release notes in https://github.com/passagemath/passagemath/releases

 - Please include a link to the original PR in the description.
+  There is no need to copy-paste the original description.

 - Use `git cherry-pick` or `git rebase --onto` to prepare a branch backported to the passagemath `main` branch.